-With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s Unity Day reflects a weary nation

 Kuchery, who owns a Kyiv coffee shop, said the United States and European leaders have made it harder on Ukrainians by pulling out their embassy staffs and fanning fears of invasion.

 “If you want to support Ukraine, why leave?” she asked.
-“You should be standing with here today on Unity Day.”
+“You should be standing with us here today on Unity Day.”

 No one seemed to mark the moment of unity at all around Kyiv’s iconic Golden Gate, site of one of the city’s medieval fortifications.